You are currently viewing: Medela - English

 Overabundant milk supply seems to go hand-in-hand with a fast flow, especially during the first let down.
 Your baby may respond by coughing and spluttering near the start of a feed, clamping or biting down, or holding the breast very loosely in his mouth.
 He may come off the breast because the fast flow is a bit of a shock to him, and then cry because his feed has been interrupted.
 He’ll probably take in large volumes of milk, along with lots of air, and might spit up a lot and need frequent burping as a result.
 Be as gentle as possible if you’re burping him – jerky movements combined with a quickly filled belly can cause vomiting and upset some babies.

 At the start of a breastfeed, the milk your baby is getting is relatively low in fat and consists mostly of lactose (sugar) and protein.
 As the feed progresses and your breast empties, the fat content of your milk steadily increases.
 In cases of oversupply, your baby may become full before he has completely drained your breast.
 This means that he is getting plenty of lactose-rich breast milk, but not as much of the high-fat milk that comes towards the end of a feed.
-Too much lactose, instead of a balanced meal, can be hard for babies to digest, resulting in explosive, frothy, green poos.
+Too much lactose, instead of a balanced meal, can be hard for babies to digest, resulting in explosive, frothy, green poops.

 Paradoxically, in this situation your baby may want to feed constantly and be fussy in between feeds – although he’s taking in lots of calories, the low fat content of the milk means he never feels fully satisfied.
 This is because it’s the fat in food that makes us feel full.
-Think of the difference between eating dozens of rice crackers, and eating some cheese and biscuits – the cheese will make you feel more satisfied as it’s higher in fat.
+Think of the difference between eating dozens of rice crackers, and eating some cheese and crackers – the cheese will make you feel more satisfied as it’s higher in fat.

 However, all of the above symptoms can be caused by other things, such as reflux, allergies or even, conversely, a low milk supply.
 Only if they are combined with excessive weight gain is breast milk oversupply likely to be the cause.
 Babies are expected to gain around 900 g (2 lb) per month, but in cases of oversupply, they will put on much more – often around double that.1 If your baby appears to have symptoms of oversupply but is gaining an average amount of weight, see a lactation consultant or breastfeeding specialist for advice.